Skip to main content

 • encourage more children and parents to walk, scoot or cycle to school

-• Consider replacing at least one car journey each week or organise a carpool with other local parents
+• replacing at least one car journey each week with a greener option or organising a carpool with other local parents

-Everyone’s effort combined can make a big difference.
+Everyone’s combined effort can make a real difference!

 Walking or scooting to school